Reel

 Recording your first track

 Open Reel, tap the record button, and start playing.
-The built-in iPhone microphone captures mono audio at 48kHz.
+The built-in iPhone microphone captures mono audio at 48kHz, which Reel converts to 32-bit float to match the project.
 Tap stop when you are done.
 That first take is now on track 1.

 To add a second layer, arm track 2, hit record, and Reel plays track 1 back while recording your new performance in sync.